Conscious Shopping Made Easy with goodbuy Shopping Tool

-BOISE, Idaho, Nov.
-29, 2021 /PRNewswire/ -- goodbuy, the easy button for conscious shopping, is now available to download.
-The easy-to-use (and FREE) browser extension intercepts online shopping searches and diverts shoppers to the same products from over 183,000+ small, values-aligned businesses...
+BOISE, Idaho, Dec.
+1, 2021 /PRNewswire/ -- goodbuy, the easy button for conscious shopping, is now available to download.
+The easy-to-use (and FREE) browser extension intercepts online shopping searches and diverts shoppers to the same products from over 183,000+ small, values-aligned businesses x...
 Shopping small has never been this easy.

 From American made to cruelty free to Black-owned and every small biz in between, goodbuy seamlessly integrates into your existing shopping habits, providing the exact product you want from the small businesses you want to support.
 The browser extension helps consumers find products they're shopping for at values-aligned businesses: AAPI-owned, American made, Black-owned, certified ethical, cruelty free, family-owned, Indigenous-owned, Latina/o/x-owned, LGBTQIA+ owned, local, owners with disabilities, sustainable, vegan, veteran-owned, and women-owned.